adobe-webplatform/Snap.svg/README.md

 * Type `grunt` in the command line to build the files.
 * The results will be built into the release folder.
 * Alternatively type `grunt watch` to have the build run automatically when you make changes to source files.

+* For documentation generation use this command

+        cd node_modules/dr.js/; node dr ../../dr.json; cd ../../

+_It’s ugly at the moment.
+Somebody should port it to grunt.
+May be even me :)_